InfoSecured/globalscape-eft-terraform-provider/docs/resources/event_rule.md

 This resource creates, updates, and deletes event rules for a site using the `/admin/v2/sites/{siteId}/event-rules` REST endpoints.
 It exposes the REST `attributes` and `relationships` bodies as JSON strings so you can paste definitions straight from the EFT API reference or an existing rule.

+**Important Notes:**
+- Sensitive fields (passwords, passphrases) in the JSON are automatically sanitized and not stored in Terraform state for security.
+- The JSON is normalized when stored in state, so formatting differences are expected.

 ## Example Usage

 ```hcl